Stanford University, Palo Alto, California, one of the private schools that requires a CSS Profile if you apply for financial aid.

 Is all this work worth it?
 Yes, it can be.
 A college or university that costs $60,000 a year may offer you $45,000 in scholarships, grants and other forms of financial aid, making it possible to attend that school.
 A few lucky students will receive "full ride" scholarships that pay all of the costs, based upon their outstanding academic record and financial need.

-If you are applying for college in fall 2017 - spring 2018, you'll want to gather the list of schools you wish to apply to during the summer before.
+If you are applying for college in fall 2023 - spring 2024, you'll want to gather the list of schools you wish to apply to during the summer before (summer 2022).

 If those schools require a CSS Profile for financial aid: